hzi-braunschweig/pia-system/psa.test.data/README.md

 Per default all created probands will be saved to `probands.json`.
 You can overwrite the filename and path by setting `--probands-export-file` (`-pef`).

-Optionally you can set `--blood-samples-count` to create blood samples and `--answer-questions` to randomly answer questions for each proband.
+Optionally you can set `--blood-samples-count` to create blood samples and `--submit-answers` to randomly answer questions for each proband.

+The number of questionnaires per study is set to 1.
+You can set `--questionnaires-count` to either another value, or an array of values to set how many questionnaires each study should have.
+For example when settings `--studies-count 4` you can set `--questionnaires-count 2,2,4,1` to set the number of questionnaires for each study.

 For more information run `npm start -- --help` and `npm start -- help seed`

-**Example for creating 2000 probands, distributed across 4 studies for e.g. load testing:**
+**Example for creating 2000 probands, distributed across 4 studies, with answers for e.g. load testing:**

 ```shell
  npm start -- seed \